-- 178(1) The board shall, in accordance with The Tabling of Documents Act, 1991, prepare and submit an annual report to the Lieutenant Governor in Council of its transactions during the preceding year, and that report shall contain any particulars that the Lieutenant Governor in Council may require. - (2) Every report mentioned in subsection (1) shall be laid before the Assembly in accordance with The Tabling of Documents Act, 1991.
+- 178(1) The board shall, in accordance with section 13 of The Executive Government Administration Act, prepare and submit an annual report to the Lieutenant Governor in Council of its transactions during the preceding year, and that report shall contain any particulars that the Lieutenant Governor in Council may require. - (2) Every report mentioned in subsection (1) shall be laid before the Assembly in accordance with section 13 of The Executive Government Administration Act.